victoriasuarez97/podcast_channel_landing/README.md

-# podcast_channel_landing
+# Podcast Channel 🎙️

-Final project of HTML and CSS block from Acamica's Front End Development course.
+Final project of HTML and CSS from Acamica's Front End Development course.

 Credits: